stevetab03/powerbi-dax-patterns/demo/README.md

 Bar chart of basis variance stratified by time-to-expiry bin (`31-45d`, `22-30d`, `15-21d`, `8-14d`, `0-7d`), with a
-`[VarianceCollapseRatio]` KPI card quantifying the effect.
+`[VarianceCollapseRatio]` KPI card showing **2.46**.

 **Patterns demonstrated:**

-* `[BasisVarianceByBin]`: cross-bin `CALCULATE` override using `Dim_TauBin` filter manipulation — the same filter context principle as Pattern 02 applied to a continuous numeric dimension discretized into categorical bins.
-Each bar requires an explicit filter predicate that overrides the visual's row context
+* `[BasisVarianceByBin]`: cross-bin `CALCULATE` override using `Dim_TauBin` filter manipulation — same filter context principle as Pattern 02 applied to a continuous numeric dimension discretized into categorical bins
-* `[VarianceCollapseRatio]`: divides the 31-45d bin variance by the 0-7d bin variance using explicit bin-level filter extraction — a single interpretable KPI that summarizes the entire convergence dynamic
+* `[VarianceCollapseRatio]`: divides the highest-variance bin (22-30d, 0.80) by the lowest (8-14d, 0.31) using explicit
+  bin-level CALCULATE filter extraction

-**What to look for:** Variance decreasing from 0.80 at `22-30d` to 0.31–0.33 at `8-14d` and `0-7d`.
-The ratio of 2.46 confirms the ORBIT theoretical prediction — basis variance is proportional to `1/a(τ)` and collapses as expiration forces convergence.
-A ratio substantially greater than 1.0 is the empirical test.
+**What to look for:** Variance collapsing ~60% from the 22-30d bin to the sub-21-day bins.
+The ratio of 2.46 is the empirical test of the ORBIT theoretical result.

 ---

 ### Page 4 — Disruption Event Analysis

-An event-driven table isolating the seven most significant market disruption events in the sample period, with spot price, front-month price, basis, rolling volatility, and analyst commentary for each event date.
+A table isolating the seven most significant market disruption events in the sample, showing exact trading-day price context (spot, front-month, basis, 21-day rolling volatility) and analyst commentary.

 **Patterns demonstrated:**

-* `Dim_DisruptionEvents[My Remark]` as a calculated column using `SWITCH` — demonstrates how qualitative analyst commentary can be encoded directly in the semantic model rather than maintained in an external document, keeping the model self-documenting
+* `[My Remark]` as a DAX calculated column using `SWITCH` on `Dim_DisruptionEvents[event_label]` — analyst commentary encoded directly in the semantic model, keeping the model self-documenting
-* Event dates snapped to nearest trading day in the pipeline — the `disruption_events_clean.csv` accounts for weekends and market holidays before the data reaches Power BI, a critical data engineering step given FRED's publication schedule.
-Three of seven events required snapping: Hamas Attack (Oct 7 → Oct 6), US-Iran War Begins (Feb 28 → Feb 27), US-Iran Ceasefire (Apr 7 → Apr 6)
+* Event dates snapped to nearest trading day in the pipeline — three of seven events required adjustment for weekends and market holidays before the fact table join
-* `event_label` column merged directly into `basis_panel_clean`
-  at pipeline time, eliminating the need for an active relationship to `Dim_DisruptionEvents` for the table visual — the inactive relationship is preserved for Page 1 annotation only

-**What to look for:** The WTI Negative Price event (Apr 20, 2020) dominates with a basis volatility of 2.30 — an order of magnitude above the typical regime.
-Ukraine Invasion (0.40) is the only other event approaching that level.
-The WTI $130 Peak (Mar 8, 2022) shows only 0.14 volatility because the shock had already been absorbed — price level and volatility are not the same thing.
-The 2026 events cluster in a moderate 0.19–0.85 range reflecting an elevated but structured geopolitical risk premium rather than the disorderly conditions of 2020.
+**What to look for:** Volatility is not proportional to price level — the $130 WTI peak shows only 0.14 vol while the −$37 event shows 2.30.
+The 2026 US-Iran sequence traces a complete price discovery cycle across three annotated events in six weeks.

 ---